fseutin/sample-react-front/README.md

 A dynamic sidebar menu items and submenu items with search bar + header and footer In reduce mode it shows only icons

+# Inspiration
+This project is a freely personal adapted version from https://www.youtube.com/watch?v=99hJdy-mj5I